ROOTS Young Adult Shelter

 - Accountability: The Program Manager is accountable to and is supervised by the Shelter Director.

 AGENCY EXPECTATIONS OF EMPLOYEE

-- Demonstrate understanding of and dedication to ROOTS vision, values and mission, especially our Guest-centric philosophy of care
+- Demonstrate understanding of and dedication to promoting social justice and racial equity.

 Open until filled